-A tribunal is the court established in each diocese by the bishop to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
+A tribunal is the court established by the bishop in each diocese to assist him in carrying out his responsibility as shepherd of the local Christian community which has been entrusted to him (cc.
 369, 1419 Code of Canon Law, 1983).
 As the judicial arm of the bishop, the diocesan tribunal cooperates in his ministry of furthering the supreme law of the Church – the salvation of souls (c.
 1752).

 The diocesan bishop appoints a judicial vicar to oversee the operation of the tribunal (c.1420).
-This individual must be a priest with a degree in canon law.
+This person must be a priest with a degree in canon law.
 Other qualified individuals, both clergy and laity, are appointed by the bishop to serve as judges, defenders of the bond, auditors, assessors, advocates and notaries in order to adjudicate petitions requesting a declaration of invalidity.
 The entire judicial process is specified in Book VII of the Code of Canon Law, as are the qualifications for various positions (cc.
 1400-1707).

 Parishes are encouraged to reference double sided tri-fold brochure located on the Publications page.
-Please download, print and distribute these freely to all of the faithful who may inquire about the work of the Catholic Diocese of Cleveland Tribunal.
+Please download, print and distribute these freely to all of the faithful who may inquire about the work of the Diocese of Cleveland Tribunal.

 Clergy and staff who wish to read the latest (April 2014) guides for marriage preparation and sacramental records may also visit the Publications page.

 Subscribe!
 Sign up to receive news & updates.